hunterford05/portland-rose/README.md

 * **Stack Spacing** – `spacingStack` sets the spacing between the icon and its label.

+## NavigationController

+The `PORNavigationController` class renders a customized navigation bar.

+### Usage

+In the interface builder, set the navigation controller's class to `PORNavigationController`; all child view controllers will display the customized navigation bar.

 ## TabBarView

 `PORTabBarView` renders a custom tab bar control that can be used with a `UITabBarController`.